RALACs: Action Recognition in Autonomous Vehicles using Interaction Encoding and Optical Flow: Introduction

 However, capturing all possible interactions between all road-relevant classes for action recognition through global heuristics is a daunting task.
 Hence, in this paper, we attempt to capture these interactions in the road domain using a deep neural framework.
 In other words, we aim to neurally encode the interactions between all possible combinations of road-relevant classes to produce action labels potentially useful for downstream autonomous decision making.

-Aside from classifying actions, localizing them pose its own challenge \cite{aboah2023deepsegmenter,li2023action}, especially when this paper centers around the use of action recognition systems in autonomous vehicles.
-Sensor data coming from autonomous vehicles is not as perfectly clipped and pampered as those of human action datasets, and objects often enter and leave the scene within a matter of milliseconds.
+Aside from classifying actions, localizing them pose its own challenge \cite{aboah2023deepsegmenter,li2023action}, especially when this paper centers around the use of action recognition systems in autonomous vehicles for the aforementioned reasons.
 Consequently, being able to detect and track active agents in an online and robust manner for action recognition in autonomous vehicles is crucial.
 We found that optical flow maps generated by off-the-shelf neural architectures could be the key in differentiating active agents from stationary ones.

 This paper lies in a unique position.
 On one hand, conventional action recognition methods demonstrate significant performance in human action datasets, but they require certain assumptions to be fulfilled.
 These include trimmed videos, object-centered clips, and idealized agent tracks.
 Furthermore, many top-performing action networks rely heavily on offline post-processing.
 On the other hand, action recognition for autonomous vehicles cannot meet these assumptions.
 Vehicles must make decisions in real time \cite{al2023self}, so action networks must not rely on ideal clips and offline post-processing.